bill-unitech2021/Flight-Delay-using-a-Stacked-Model/README.md

 # Flight_Delay

-Flight Arrival Time Prediction using a Stacked Model
+## Project A : Flight Arrival Time Prediction using a Stacked Model

-This project derives from a kaggle project by Amir Hosein Sedaghati.
+- Project_A derives from a kaggle project by Amir Hosein Sedaghati.

-The original project is [Here](https://www.kaggle.com/code/amirhoseinsedaghati/arrival-time-prediction-using-a-stacked-model#Conclusion).
+- The original project is [Here](https://www.kaggle.com/code/amirhoseinsedaghati/arrival-time-prediction-using-a-stacked-model#Conclusion).

 # Introduction